CGM Accuracy - CGM vs Finger Prick Glucometer

 It's common for people to compare their CGM readings against their finger stick to compare accuracy and notice that the values are different.
 I know that this can be disconcerting, but the key thing to know is that some variations in readings will occur and this is expected.

 CGMs and finger stick glucometers measure glucose concentration from different sources within the body.
-Freestyle Libre and Dexcom G6 are factory-calibrated to estimate blood glucose based on interstitial glucose - which is the fluid between skin cells.
+Freestyle Libre and Dexcom CGMs (G7 and G6) are factory-calibrated to estimate blood glucose based on interstitial glucose - which is the fluid between skin cells.
 These numbers can lag behind capillary blood glucose levels (aka a finger stick readings) by ~15 minutes depending on how quickly things are changing.
 This can stack up especially during times of actively changing glucose to produce a delta between finger stick and CGM reading.
 If you're comparing readings, it's best to do so in a fasted state.

 Error Margin - CGM vs Finger Prick Glucometer